Readit News logoReadit News

 KerrickStaley commented on Roll-Invert-Unroll: An easier way to replace a duvet cover danverbraganza.com/writin... · Posted by u/nvader

-bhaney · a year ago
+bhaney · 2 years ago

 I wasn't even aware duvets were still used outside of hotels.
 You guys don't just have sheets and a regular blanket on your bed?
 Is it a cultural/regional thing?
 They seem very annoying to deal with and I've never found them to be particularly comfortable, so I'm surprised so many people here seem to use them.